 Turn down the thermostat

 Daisy Daisy/ShutterstockOur climate-controlled homes may be one factor in the obesity epidemic, according to a study published in the journal Cell.
 The scientists found that regular exposure to mildly cold weather—as would have been normal in the days before programmable thermostats—helps the human body regulate a healthy weight.
 Chilly air may increase your metabolism by forcing your body to work harder to cope with the changing conditions.
 And you don't have to do a polar plunge or sleep in a snow cave to see results, say the researchers.
 Just lowering your thermostat by a few degrees or turning the shower briefly to cold can help.
-Here are other scientifically proven ways to boost your metabolism.
+Here are other scientifically proven ways to boost your metabolism to help your weight loss regime.

 Water, on the rocks